ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Summation steps are 'transparent', taking the 'current', 'status', 'parsed' and 'actualisation count' attributes of the inbound route and emitting the same values on all outbound routes.

-### Potential states of a business step

-Routes in a fully parsed work package have one of four potential statuses: TRUE, FALSE, ALLOWS or UNTRANVERSABLE.
-Depending on the status of their inbound route, business steps are in one of four *potential* states:

-* Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
-Such a step must be actualised at some point in the future.

-* Not yet actualisable, with a business step having an input of either FALSE.
-This covers cases where a thing which has to happen before this step is actualised has not yet happened, for example: a step describing the putting of a question on an approval motion cannot happen if the approval motion has not yet been tabled.

-* Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
-Such a step may be actualised, depending on a decision made elsewhere.

-* Not currently actualisable, with a business step having an input of UNTRAVERSABLE.
-This covers cases where procedural rules would be required to change before the step could be actualised, for example: the Speaker cannot certify under the English Votes for English Laws procedure unless and until the EVEL standing orders are reinstated.

 ### Parse passes

 Before parsing, all routes are marked as UNPARSED.
 Following parsing all routes must be either TRUE, FALSE or UNTRAVERSABLE.